openstack/training-guides/doc/upstream-training/source/20-training-agile-for-contributors.rst

 - CEO : 1
 - Team members : 3-5

+Companies have to deliver value to their stakeholders.

 Choosing roles - Free agent contributors
 ========================================

 - Distracted : 1
 - Controversial : 1
 - Agreeable : 2-3

+Each individual sets their own objective.

 Timing
 ======